-The Islamic State in Iraq and the Levant is a jihadist group active in Iraq and Syria.
+The Islamic State in Iraq and the Levant (ISIS) is a jihadist group active in Iraq and Syria.

-It is widely known by the acronym ISIS, in which the final "S" stems from the Arabic word "al-Sham".
-This can mean the Levant, Syria or even Damascus but in the context of the global jihad it refers to the Levant.Roots in Iraq
+The final "s" in the acronym Isis stems from the Arabic word "al-Sham".
+This can mean the Levant, Syria or even Damascus but in the context of the global jihad it refers to the Levant.

 Two months later, al-Qaeda leader Ayman Zawahiri reportedly ordered the merger to be annulled.

-In August, it claimed responsibility for a series of bomb attacks in Baghdad and other areas of Iraq in which dozens were killed.ISIS strongholds in rebel-held and contested areas
+In August 2013, ISIS claimed responsibility for a series of bomb attacks in Baghdad and other areas of Iraq in which dozens were killed.

 And in early January it capitalised on growing tension between Iraq's Sunni minority and Shia-led government by seizing control of parts of the western Sunni town of Fallujah.

 It was also reported to be involved in clashes with security forces in the town of Ramadi, which like Fallujah is in Anbar province, a centre of Sunni militant activity.

 There are indications that the war in Syria may be worsening tensions in Iraq.

 An adviser to the Prime Minister, Saad al-Mutalabi, has told the BBC that insurgents had smuggled weapons into Fallujah from Syria.